voxpupuli/beaker/README.markdown

 These follow the conventions used by Cloud Provisioner and Fog.

-You can now call the harness with the `--vmrun vsphere` to select the VM named in your config.yml file.
+You can now call the harness with the `--vmrun vsphere` option to select the VM named in your config.yml file.

 ## Putting it all together ##